 - Don't be late.
 Be on time for scheduled events.
 Everyone's time is just as valuable as yours.

 - Give people credit for accomplishments.
-Always acknowledge and congratulate others for good things they have done since you last saw them.
+Always acknowledge and congratulate others for the positive things they have done since you last saw them.

 - Show your gratitude.
 Thank the planner or coordinator before you leave the event.
 After you get home, send the person a written thank you note.